Granothon/SocialDancePlaylistGenerator/README.md

 ### Requirements for smooth use of the script

 1. **User must manually set the playlist (subgenre) and genre names in the variables section at the beginning of the script for proper weight and other calculations**
-2. **User must make sure that enough songs exist in each playlist for more balanced end result.
-Six or more songs should do for each playlist but having more is always better.**
+2. **User must make sure that enough songs exist in each playlist for balanced end result.
+Six or more songs should do for each playlist but having more is always better.
+If user doesn't have enough songs, then the weight should be small for those playlists**